hudir/udemy-docker-mastery-fork/my_note/kubernetes.md

 ## creating a deployment with kubectl
->kubectl create deployment my-nginx --image nginx
+`kubectl create deployment my-nginx --image nginx` `kubectl create deploy my-nginx --image nginx` `kubectl get pods`
->kubectl get pods
->kubectl get all
+`kubectl get all`

-user command deployment -> api ->
+different resource type
+Deployment -> ReplicaSet(for each new version, old still exist) -> Pods user command deployment -> api -> store in etcd DB -> manager(with controler) see the new resource -> create a new ReplicaSet request in DB -> ReplicaSet manager -> Create Pods, adding back to DB -> schelduer assign the pods to a node

+`kubectl delete pod my-nginx`
+`kubectl delete deployment my-nginx`